 <angle> CSS data type represents angle values.
-Positive angles represent right angles, negative angles represent left angles.
+Positive angles represent clockwise angles, negative angles represent counterclockwise angles.
 Its syntax is a

 <number> data type immediately followed by the unit (

 turn).
 Like for any CSS dimension, there is no space between the unit literal and the number.

 For static properties and a given unit, an angle can be represented by several values: